RELATIVE RISK OF DIABETES MELLITUS AMONG OBESE POPULATION

 3Physiotherapist, The Mc Causland Hospital Ontario, Canada

-Objective: Diabetes is more prevalent mainly in Asian population, but the incidence proportion and likelihood are still unknown due to lack of evidence and proper research, therefore in this research paper the main aim is to assess the relative risk of diabetes mellitus in obese people in Pakistan.
+Background and Aims: Diabetes is more prevalent mainly in Asian population, but the incidence proportion and likelihood are still unknown due to lack of evidence and proper research, therefore in this research paper the main aim is to assess the relative risk of diabetes mellitus in obese people in Pakistan.

 Methodology: A case control study was conducted on 233 participants including diabetic and non-diabetic.
 The participants were approached from different clinics and hospitals from Nov 2021 to April 2022 using convenient sampling technique.
-Participants’ age, body mass index and weight category were measured.
+Participants age, body mass index and weight category were measured.
 The odds and relative risk ratio were calculated for diabetic patients in obese people.

 Results: It was found that among the obese population, the odds of having diabetes were 3.85 times greater than that of non-obese adults whereas relative risk was also found to 2.17 times higher than that of non-obese population with the p-value <0.05.

-Conclusions: The prevalence of obesity is higher in diabetic population as compared to non-diabetic individuals.
+Conclusion: The prevalence of obesity is higher in diabetic population as compared to non-diabetic individuals.
 This increases the chances of developing diabetes in obese population as compared to the individuals with normal weight.

 Keywords: Diabetes, obesity, odds ratio, risk, body mass index, prevalence.